jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 You can find it by going to **Emails** → click the email → find the **auto-warmer** tab.

 Emails not purchased with QuickMail don't have the auto-warmer tab.
-For those, you'll need to warm them up using [QuickMail's Auto-Warmer guide](https://help.quickmail.com/deliverability/quickmail-auto-warmer/) instead.
+For those, you'll need to warm them up using [Mailflow.io](https://help.quickmail.com/deliverability/auto-warmer-for-non-quickmail-inboxes/) instead.

 ## What Happens When a Domain Expires?